JujuAdams/Vinyl/docs/5.0/Playing-Audio.md

 Sounds played using this function will never loop.

 !> `VinylPlaySimple()` returns a GameMaker sound instance and **not** a Vinyl voice.
-As such, the sound instance is not compatible with other Vinyl functions and is provided for your convenience only.
+As such, the sound instance is not compatible with any Vinyl functions and is provided for your convenience only.

 #### **Example**